yuvikadhiman/planning-module-education/README.md

 - 📚 **Resource Management**: Organize worksheets, assignments, rubrics, and videos in one place
 - 📊 **Student Tracking**: Monitor performance, grades, and feedback seamlessly
 - 🌐 **Curriculum Support**: Aligned with IB, U.S. Common Core, and U.K. National Curriculum
-- 👨‍👩‍👧‍👦 **Stakeholder Communication**: Parents and students can access lesson plans and updates

 ---